Amazon Redshift

 automatically apply quoting when needed.
 All table identifiers and column identifiers (corresponding

-to Flow collection fields) are treated as lowercase.
-Table names for bindings must be unique on a
+to Flow collection fields) are treated as lowercase, unless the

-case-insensitive basis, as well as field names of the source collection.
-If any names are not unique
+unique on a case-insensitive basis, as well as field names of the source collection.
+If any names

 vs. MyField